RosettaCommons/documentation/internal_documentation/GithubWorkflow.md

 ##### Legal/Administrative issues

-One important thing that will be checked is if you've properly siged the Developer Agreement or the Contributor Licensing Agreement.
+One important thing that will be checked is if you've properly signed the Developer Agreement or the Contributor Licensing Agreement.
 As Rosetta is also distributed commercially, we need to make sure we have the proper rights to do so.
 The Developer and Contributor Licensing Agreements make sure we're squared away.

 * The Developer Agreement is for people who are members of RosettaCommons labs.
 Consult the RosettaCommons internal wiki for more information.
 (Ask other lab members or your PI for the website and login info.)
 * The [Contributor's Licensing Agreement](INSERT LINK) is for people who are not members of RosettaCommons.
 It basically asserts that you are properly authorized to contribute the code you are contributing, and that you do not have any legal objections for the RosettaCommons to redistribute that code as part of the Rosetta software package, including under its commercial use license.

 (Note that while the Contributor's Licensing Agreement allows RosettaCommons to distribute your contributed code, you still retain rights to it, and can redistribute and relicense it on your own, provided it does not contain any pre-existing RosettaCommons code.
 See the text of the Contributor's Licensing Agreement (CLA.md in the root directory of Rosetta) for exact details.)

 Another legal thing checked is to make sure that no code incompatible with the Rosetta License is merged.
 Existing in both non-commercial use only and commercial use forms, the Rosetta license is incompatible with the licenses of certain other software packages.
-In particular, licenses with terms incompatible with "non-commercial use only" restrictions or those with "share alike" provisions, like the GPL (GNU Public License), are incompatible with Rosetta and code with such licenses cannot be combined with the Rosetta software. *This restriction includes any redistribution of the combined package, including posting such combination to a Github fork.* (Note this restriction doesn't come from the Rosetta License -- it's principly a violation of the license for the GPLed software.)
+In particular, licenses with terms incompatible with "non-commercial use only" restrictions or those with "share alike" provisions, like the GPL (GNU Public License), are incompatible with Rosetta and code with such licenses cannot be combined with the Rosetta software. *This restriction includes any redistribution of the combined package, including posting such combination to a GitHub fork.* (Note this restriction doesn't come from the Rosetta License -- it's principally a violation of the license for the GPL'ed software.)

 ##### Testing

-Part of the review process will be to queue tests onto the test server (<https://benchmark.graylab.jhu.edu/>) and make sure there are no inadvertant breakages of the tests.
+Part of the review process will be to queue tests onto the test server (<https://benchmark.graylab.jhu.edu/>) and make sure there are no inadvertent breakages of the tests.
 If any tests come back with issues - including ones you didn't intend to change - you'll likely be asked to track down the issues and make sure the branch is fixed.

 If you anticipate tests changing, it's worth mentioning that in the pull request description.